-We could also use the past continuous tense to talk about the scene or the atmosphere of an event in the past.
+We could also use the Past Continuous tense to talk about the scene or the atmosphere of an event in the past.

 - When I entered the office, my manager was shouting at my team, the HR was explaining the company’s policy to a freshman, some employees were talking to their clients, and the others were sitting idle.

 - When the party started, everyone was having fun.
-Some people were dancing; some were having snacks; my friends were sitting in a circle and cracking jokes at each others; waiters were serving food at the tables, and a man was yelling at a woman who seemed like his wife.
+Some people were dancing; some were having snacks; my friends were sitting in a circle and cracking jokes at each other; waiters were serving food at the tables, and a man was yelling at a woman who seemed like his wife.

 5. Habitual action in the past

 We can also use the past continuous tense to talk about actions that were repeated in the past using constantly and always.

 - As much as I can recall, he was always cracking jokes and making everybody laugh.